Jitendra Nath Goswami: Research

-After his PhD, Goswami worked as a research scientist in many prestigious institutes, including UC Berkeley, Washington University, Lunar and Planetary Institute and the Max Planck Institute.
-The main focus of his research is study of Solar System and Astrophysics.
-He and his associates have proven that the main source of energy for our solar system at the time of its origin was 26Al nuclide in its half life.
-He has also worked on Cosmic Rays, Tectonic Plates and concluded many theories.
-At the Physical Research Laboratory, he served as a scientist on exploration projects including ISRO at its preliminary state.
-He was an associate scientist of Cosmic Ray experiment and chief scientist of Lunar Samples at spacecraft Spacelab-3.
-He also served on the Physical Sciences jury for the Infosys Prize from 2016 to 2018.
+Following his PhD, Goswami conducted research at various institutions, including UC Berkeley, Washington University in St. Louis, Lunar and Planetary Institute, and the Max Planck Institute.
+His research primarily centered on the Solar System and Astrophysics.
+Through collaborative efforts, evidence was presented suggesting the main source of energy for the Solar System during its formation was the 26Al nuclide in its half-life.
+Goswami has also contributed to studies on Cosmic Rays and Tectonic Plates, resulting in various findings and conclusions.
+At the Physical Research Laboratory, he participated in exploration projects, and contributed to ISRO in its early phases.
+He was an associate scientist for the Cosmic Ray experiment and the lead scientist for Lunar Samples on spacecraft Spacelab-3.
+Additionally, he was a member of the Physical Sciences jury for the Infosys Prize between 2016 and 2018.